-- 1. Only adolescents aged 15-16 will be recruited to conduct the study. - 2.
+- 1. Only adolescents aged 17-19 will be recruited to conduct the study. - 2.
 Efforts are made to ensure that the age, race, and gender distribution of youth participants reflect the distribution of the county. - 3.
 Attempt to recruit enough youth so that no youth makes more than 9 visits. - 4.
-Photograph of youth is submitted for pre-approval. - 5.
-Youth should look and dress their age. - 6.
-Record data on youth participants and adults on appropriate sheets. - 7.
-Send copies of parental consent forms to the Arkansas Department of Health (ADH) and the Division of Aging, Adult and Behavioral Health Services (DAABHS) for review and approval. - 8.
-Provide adult volunteers assisting in the checks with authorization letters. - 9.
-Each participant, who attempts to or is successful in completing a purchase, initials the survey form. - 10.
-All survey forms must be returned to the ADH, regardless of the result of the visit. - 11.
-Youth inspectors do not take their identification cards into the outlet. - 12.
+Youth should look and dress their age. - 5.
+Record data on youth participants and adults on appropriate REDCap forms. - 6.
+Copies of parental consent forms were submitted to the Arkansas Foundation for Medical Care through REDCap for review and approval. - 7.
+Provide adult volunteers assisting in the checks with authorization letters. - 8.
+Each participant, who attempts to or is successful in completing a purchase, initials the survey form. - 9.
+All survey forms must be returned to AFMC, regardless of the result of the visit. - 10.
+Youth inspectors do not take their identification cards into the outlet. - 11.
 Youth inspectors should not attempt a purchase in an outlet where there is an individual present that the youth knows.